ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Related Works

 \subsection{Proactive Defense against Facial Manipulation}

-From a defense objective standpoint, generalized proactive defense methods can be divided into two categories: proactive forensics and proactive disruption.
-Proactive forensics involves embedding imperceptible watermarks or traceable markers into multimedia content to facilitate the identification of manipulated samples.
-Using these embedded elements, defenders can verify content authenticity and trace the origins of facial manipulations.
-In contrast, proactive disruption seeks to degrade the quality of facial manipulation outputs through the injection of adversarial perturbations, thereby misleading the generative model.
-By distorting the generated results, proactive disruption effectively diminishes the realism and credibility of forged images.
+From the perspective of defense objectives, generalized proactive defense methods can be divided into two categories: proactive forensics and proactive disruption.
+Proactive forensics involves embedding imperceptible watermarks or traceable markers into multimedia content to aid in identifying manipulated samples.
+These embedded elements enable defenders to verify content authenticity and trace the origins of facial manipulations.
+In contrast, proactive disruption aims to degrade the quality of facial manipulation outputs by injecting adversarial perturbations, thereby misleading generative models.
+By distorting the generated results, proactive disruption effectively reduces the realism and credibility of forged images.